Carney carries Canadian lessons to the Bank of England

 He felt Canadian policymakers were open about the depth of their troubles, for example, in the asset-backed commercial paper market and had benefited from the bank's flexible inflation target, which underpins monetary policy.

-"We didn't have bank failures and we didn't have other issues ... in part we didn't have those because we made tough decisions in a timely fashion," said Carney, who will leave the Canadian central bank on June 1 and become the BoE governor on July 1.
+"We didn't have bank failures and we didn't have other issues ... in part we didn't have those because we made tough decisions in a timely fashion," said Carney, who will leave the Canadian central bank on June 1 and become Bank of England governor on July 1.

 He stressed that none of his comments were directly applicable to the British central bank and it would not be appropriate to comment on British policy ahead of planned testimony to the British Parliament's Treasury Select Committee.